 Of the estimated 1.3 million adult Australians will suffer from an anxiety disorder this year, about half are likely to have experienced their first symptoms while still at primary school.

-While anxiety is a normal part of childhood, around 12 per cent of children develop a diagnosable disorder, experiencing fear, nervousness, and shyness, and avoiding places and activities.
+While anxiety is a normal part of childhood, around 278,000 Australian children a year develop a diagnosable disorder, experiencing fear, nervousness, and shyness, and avoiding places and activities.

 Without treatment these children are at higher risk to perform poorly in school, miss out on important social experiences, and experience physical complaints such as sleeplessness, diarrhoea, stomach aches and headaches.

-While resiliency building and anti-bullying programs help with prevention they do little to reduce the emotional and behavioural stress of children with an identified anxiety disorder.
+While resiliency building and anti-bullying programs help with prevention they do not take the place of treatment for a children suffering an identified anxiety disorder.

 Years of psychological research tells us that a short cognitive behavioural therapy (CBT) program helps anxious children cope better both socially and scholastically as well as avoid a possible lifetime of debilitating emotional distress.

 The Take Action program, targeted toward children aged 4-7 and 8-12 years, was developed with these constraints in mind.

 Take Action provides community-based and school psychologists as well as other CBT practitioners with easy-to-use module-based instructions and materials in an $85 manual to conduct a range of treatment approaches from individual anxiety management skills training to a complete 10-week group therapy program.

 Take Action has an extensive 10-year research and validation background and combines recent research on threat-based cognitive biases and maladaptive thinking styles in childhood anxiety disorders with the well-established principles of CBT.